TebasMartinez/CS50/Week 2 - Arrays/README.md

 ## Notes from lecture
 ### Compiling
-Compilers turns code into 0s and 01s, source code into machine code \
+Compilers turn code into 0s and 01s, source code into machine code \
 When we are using _make-_ in the terminal we're using a compiler \
 A common compiler is **clang**, but it names programs 'a.out' by default \
 So if we use